syareez/jekyll-now/_posts/2018-01-01-new-year-spirits.md

   - random
   - poetry
 tags:
-  - edge case
-  - image
+  - poetry
-  - layout
+  - common
 last_modified_at: 2018-01-01T11:39:01+08:00
 ---

+I had enough of all this
+the time is killing me
+didnt do anything to achieve, all my dreams what I have make just another same mistake that I have been made before...

+so in this new year

 {% include base_path %}